iLert/docs/critical-push-notifications-and-dnd-overrides/android-push-notification-dnd-configuration.md

 ## Prerequisite

-Make sure that you have installed and logged into the iLert mobile app on your device.
-Which will automatically generate and store a push token for your device in your iLert account.
+Make sure that you have installed and logged into the ilert mobile app on your device.
+Which will automatically generate and store a push token for your device in your ilert account.

 Under your **profile** settings (in web or mobile app) navigate to **Notification settings** and select Android push notifications for any desired notification option.